 It is essential that all wet areas must be waterproofed by a qualified, licensed waterproofing contractor.
 Plumbers can often be qualified in this area.

 This is another great reason to use Superdraft’s build tender service so it is all taken care of for you.
 We can tender out your plans to local builders, helping you to compare inclusions and prices and get the best deal for you.
+We help you connect with thousands of top building consultants in your city.
+Start planning your dream project for free.

 Enquire now to find out more.